 Quite apart from whether I or any other particular person should or should not use drugs, the question that seems to frighten everyone seems to be the one I asked: namely, the distinction between use and abuse or between heavy use and addiction.
 The whole issue is now so fraught with denial that no-one is even willing to think through the possibility that there might be a moderate use of a substance, or that there might indeed be benefits to it.
 The problem seems to me that the things we normally consider benefits — money, career success, even marriage or love relationships — are a good deal more tangible than the benefits of drinking or drugging.
 Itos hard to point to a solid benefit of having a few drinks every night, let alone getting drunk once in a while.
 In one sense you have absolutely nothing to show for it.
 And yet such activity might indeed be worthwhile.
 But people find it hard to believe that something which doesn’t translate into money in the bank or a promotion at work, something which really is merely pleasurable, could possibly count as a serious benefit.
 And yet, we’d be miserable without many of those pleasures!

 Best wishes for your work,

 You put that very well.
 I think you really expressed something well.
-If you go to my site, and look under “Accolades and Brickbats,” the entry there entitled “Overcoming disease treatment for addiction,” is an account by a man who resumed drinking and who expresses a joy at personal freedom and, yes, substance use, that is pretty stirring.
+If you go to “Overcoming disease treatment for addiction,” you will find an account by a man who resumed drinking and who expresses a joy at personal freedom and, yes, substance use, that is pretty stirring.
 He makes a good case that psychoactive use has important benefits — after all, an awful lot of people have been using them for an awfully long time.